VysotskiVadim/VysotskiVadim.blog/_posts/2021-01-01-android-pick-file.markdown

 ```

 My backend requires file names to have an extension,
-so that backend knows how to process a file,
+so that it knows how to process a file,
 but `DISPLAY_NAME` sometimes doesn't contain it.
 So I check the extension in `hasKnownExtension`,
 if it's empty I try to guess the file`s extension based on mime type.